 The suite of Operating Models (OMs) define the alternative underlying stock and fishery dynamics against which the performance of the estimation method and HCR will be tested through MSE.
 The uncertainty grid for the 2018 south Pacific albacore stock assessment will provide a starting point for determining the suite of operating models to use in the MSE evaluations.
 This is comparable to the approach proposed for skipjack (Scott et al., 2018a).
-Expansion of the suite of OMs beyond the 2018 south Pacific albacore stock assessment will be the suite of OMs beyond the 2018 south Pacific albacore assessment grid presented to SC14 will be the subject of further discussion.
+Expansion of the suite of OMs beyond the 2018 south Pacific albacore assessment grid presented to SC14 will be the subject of further discussion.